Power and Panel Cables and Connectors

 SATA Power Connectors

-The main power to the motherboard is provided by something called the P1 connector, appropriately enough.
 The P1 connector is keyed to help prevent incorrect insertion and is held tight on the motherboard by a little plastic clip.
 If it doesn't fit, don't force it.
 You're probably trying to attach it backwards.
+If by sheer brawn you managed to make it fit backward, you would immediately fry every part of your computer the moment you turned it on.
+So don't do that.

 P4 Connector